52North/ttn-ogcswe-integration/README.md

 The integration is configured through a single YAML file, `config.yml`.
 The code includes a configuration template at `config.yml.sample` which explains all possible options.

 The file can define one or an array of bridge configurations.
 To define another bridge, just paste another configuration block as defined in `config.yml.sample`.
 This allows many sensor configurations, or sending messages to multiple backends.

+## Development
+For instructions on how to set up the dev environment & the development workflow, please refer to `doc/DEVELOP.md`.

 ## License
 MIT - Norwin Roosen